 Pinot Noir is a traditional favorite for Thanksgiving.
 Domestic Pinot, in particular California Pinot, tends to be rich and packed with sweet fruit, making it stand up to the heavy flavors of Thanksgiving dinner that would overpower a subtler Pinot Noir.
 If you grab nothing else, grab a few bottles of Pinot Noir.

 Beaujolais Nouveau is released from France on the third Thursday of November, just in time to highlight your Thanksgiving feast.
 In fact, Beaujolais Nouveau is billed as the first wine of the year!
 It’s low in tannins, grapey, and easy to drink so even guests that don’t like wine all that much will probably enjoy a glass of Beaujolais Nouveau with dinner.

 The Sweet, White Option

 If you need a sweet, white wine to serve at Thanksgiving your best bet is a Riesling.
 Depending on the flavor profile of the Riesling, the taste can range from very citrusy flavored to peaches and honey.
 The sweet, light flavor can be a nice break between all the heavier dishes.
 In Germany, the wines are labeled with a rough guide to sweetness: Trocken is dry, while Halbtrocken is semi-dry.
 The terms Kabinett and Spätlese generally refer to increasing levels of sweetness.

-Keep in mind that you don’t need to be spending $100s on a bottle of wine in order to get a good one!
-Plenty of great wines only cost $20 (some even cost less than $10!) so if you aren’t sure what to buy just head to your favorite liquor store and asking the man behind the counter for his favorite pick within your budget.
+Keep in mind that you don’t need to spend $100s on a bottle of wine when pairing wine with turkey!
+Plenty of great wines only cost $20 (some even cost less).
+So, if you aren’t sure what to buy just head to your favorite liquor store and ask the man behind the counter for his favorite pick within your budget.